20 Tips for First Time Travellers

 Remittance (click here to learn more about remittance).

 I also find it useful to bring about $50-100 USD in case of emergencies, as in my experience USD is the most accepted currency.
-If you’re travelling to developing nations make sure the notes are crisp; my cash has been rejected in Rwanda due to a few wrinkles and tears.
+If you’re travelling to developing nations make sure the notes are crisp; my cash has been rejected in Rwanda before due to a few wrinkles and tears on it.

 4. First-Aid Kit.